jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!lore]+ **Where's Gertruda?**
 > Gertruda, despairing at the state of the village and determined to show the same courage as Doru, left Barovia for Vallaki the morning of the players' arrival, seeking to secure aid and supplies.
 However, if the players speak with the Barovian refugees or guards at Vallaki's gates in [[Arc C - Into the Valley#C11a.
 The Vallakian Gates|C11a.
 The Vallakian Gates]], they can learn that Gertruda never made it to Vallaki.
 >
 > Instead, Strahd's black carriage found Gertruda along the Old Svalich Road.
 Recognizing him, a trembling Gertruda demanded he make good on his obligations as Barovia's liege-lord, providing for the safety and repairs the village so desperately needed.
-Impressed by her audacity and courage, Strahd invited her to Castle Ravenloft to discuss the matter further—and she has remained there ever since.
+Impressed by her audacity and courage, Strahd invited her to Varisylisen linna to discuss the matter further—and she has remained there ever since.
 ## B5c.
 The Burgomaster’s Mansion
 <span class="citation"><em>This scene takes place in Chapter 3: Area E4.</em></span>